 PAS 2035 – Whole Dwelling Retrofit Scheme

-Quidos are pleased to announce that we will soon be offering a TrustMark approved Retrofit Assessor scheme, in line with the PAS 2035.
+Quidos is a TrustMark approved Retrofit Assessor scheme, in line with the PAS 2035.
 This is the specification for the energy retrofit of domestic buildings.
 Becoming a retrofit assessor and member of a scheme will mean you are fully qualified to work on domestic retrofit projects.

 A quality mark has been produced by Trustmark and Retrofit assessors require this mark of approval to show they are accredited with an approved scheme and able to carry out their part of a retrofit project.
 In addition, the quality mark can be used by assessors to show that their skills, practices and standards are of the highest quality.

 This week, BEIS released a formal consultation into ECO3, with a view to including PAS 2035.
 The idea being to introduce a funding stream that includes the installation of retrofit energy efficiency measures.
 Quidos accreditation scheme will be responding to the consultation and we encourage our members to participate.

 As part of the Each Home Counts (previously the Bonfield Review) agenda, the development of a new PAS was considered essential as a principal document in the retrofit standards framework, which retrofit assessors and therefore owners of the quality mark will be required to comply with when working on domestic retrofit projects.

 Like many Governments before, it is always an ambition to improve the housing stock in the UK.
 This is done with through ambitions such as reducing carbon emissions as well as fuel poverty, but also through building more houses.
 Not enough was said and done on existing housing stock.
 Each Home Counts clearly showed more was needed to be done by emphasising the current failures and shaping a better process for retrofitting existing house stock with energy efficient measures.
 Out of this came PAS 2035, which is to be used from the start to finish of the retrofit project.